rafaelaazevedo/MoonPay/README.md

 Locators: some locators are not ideal because I didnt have access to the development code, so I had to get the best locator I could use from the DOM, which means sometimes was an id and sometimes was the CSS (Im not proud of this haha)

 Assertions: I have done a really basic assertion specially when it comes about the messages and field validation and what is written because I didnt want to create a big dependency on the data and css.
 So, as long as there is a css class related to error changing the layout or highligting a validation with a key word in the message I would assert it, but for the messages I could even use the development code to get what is the message expected or maybe assert this on the visual regression tests.
 The only downside with getting the message from the development code is that if it is wrong there would say it is okay in the tests even tho the message could be wrong.

-I could move some of the scenarios like Declined Card, Authentication, GooglePay and GoogleApple to pure visual, integration or component tests.

-`npm run e2e`